zaidalkhatib/newsletter/README.md

 # newsletter

-This a newletter website bulit using Node
+This is a newletter website bulit using Node